Volcanoes and Haciendas (Quilotoa)

 Trip conditions and Requested experience

-You need to be physically fit with good endurance.
-This ride is at high altitude (4,500 - 5,000m) and there is a possibility of altitude sickness.
+You need to be fit and in good physical condition.
+This ride is at high altitude (up to 4,000m - 5,000m) and there is a possibility of altitude sickness.
+Please check with us if you have any medical conditions.

 Previous experience of trail rides over a number of days would be beneficial.
 Riders who do not ride regularly are required to get fit before joining the trail.